 HMRC have always had a power to introduce an income disregard for falls in income, but have never used it.
 Prior to 6 April 2012, if income fell as compared to the previous year, tax credits were adjusted so that the claimant received an amount based on their new (lower) income.
 Claimants did not need to wait until the end of the tax year to report a fall in income, they could inform HMRC of an estimated income at any point during the year and tax credits would be revised to be based on this new lower income.

-From 6 April 2012, the new disregard means that tax credits will not be adjusted until income falls by more than £2500 as compared to previous tax year income.
-This will be a particular hardship for families on low incomes.
+From 6 April 2012, the disregard for falls in income means that tax credits will not be adjusted until income falls by more than £2500 as compared to previous tax year income.

 We explain how this disregard works in practice in our ‘understanding the disregards’ section.